I have just started watching the

 I have just watched like 2% of the show, but I think I can kind of predict what the whole story would be like.
 Something like "It is natural the way we are now, do not try to change!"
 Well, I disagree with the author completely.
 The author says as if there is something that has been decided by some superior being that we humans should not change.
 There is no such thing.

-So, what is naturalanyway?
+So, what is natural, anyway?

-If you ask it to people 20,000 years ago, they would say that living naturally is roaming on bare foot all day long for some fruits or dead animal carcusses.
-They would say that dying naturally is either death by starvation or disease, or eaten by large predators such as lions.
+naturally is either death by starvation or disease, or eaten by large predators such as lions.
 They did not have any medicines we have now.
-A simple wound could have killed them due to bacteria infection, and that was natural.
-See, no animals in the wild use antibiotics!
-Most humans probably could not live up to 30.
-This miserable way of living is probably the most natural thing in a sense, just like wild animals.
+A simple wound could have killed them due to bacteria infection, and that was

-If you ask what natural for humans is to people 1000 years ago, they would say that living naturally is either working on a farm all day long.
-Death by simple disease that we can cure now would be a very natural death for them.
-The average human life expectancy was less than 60.
+naturally is either working on a farm all day long.
+Death by simple disease that we can cure now would be a very

-So what do you think is natural?
-Do you think it is natural that your body's immune system gets weak at the age round 80 and you die of complications from diseases?
-Don't you think it is just a quite arbitrary idea drown by what you happen to be accustomed to?
-Who decided dying at the age 80 is the natural way?
-We modern humans happen to live up to age 80 now, but that does not mean we should live up to only about 80.
+should live up to only about 80.
 No one, and nothing has fixed that.
 People in the future who may have found cures for various disease that we cannot currently cure, may live up to 150 years and they would think it is natural for humans to live up to the age 150.
 There may even be some sort of philosophical novel about why it is natural to live up to the age 150 and it is unnatural to live longer than that.

-Almost all medical practices are unnatural.
+unnatural.
 Animals usually die when they get diseases after suffering horrible pains.
 Early humans also died like that.
 If you think it is so important to live and die naturally, why cure diseases?
 It is very arbitrary and annoying that people define what we currently can do to be natural, and what we currently cannot do unnatural.

 Face it, humans bodies have so many problems